braden-foxcroft/StatSLV/readme.md

 > python main.py examples\twoDice.txt

-If you don't have python, you'll have to install it first.
-The command should be run from the command line, in the same folder as this readme.
+This command should be run from the command line, in the same folder as this readme.

 # What next?
 - A better readme file